| It is rare enough for an appellation’s name to be so descriptive of its

 to work grading roads to his mountain ranch.
 The cons dubbed it “rockpile,”

 and the story may well have the virtue of truth on its side.
+Viniculturally, Rockpile is known for the intense, highly defined red wines

 grown between rugged rock outcroppings since 1872.
 Zinfandel, Petite Sirah, Syrah